 So my first suggestion is to go easy on yourself and don’t hold yourself to unrealistic expectations.
 It’s totally normal to have periods where progress is slow.
 As integrative psychotherapist Ben Brackenbury points out, “Struggling after making progress does not mean you’re back at square one.
 It just means you’ve hit a perfectly normal slower patch.
 Stick with your counselling sessions and it will pass with time.”
 And remember, just because you’re not conscious of progress at the moment, it doesn’t mean it isn’t happening.
 Often clients will tell me that something has shifted in their mental health without them noticing it happening at the time.

-All that said, there are some things you can do to make the most of your counselling sessions, whether you opt for face-to-face or online therapy.
+All that said, there are some things you can do to make the most of your counselling sessions, whether you opt for face-to-face or online therapy and whether you are having individual counselling or couples therapy.
 Some are to do with the therapy sessions themselves; others you can do between sessions.
 Try them out and see which you find helpful.

 Reflect on your therapy sessions